Western honey bee: Individual bee life cycle

 Queens and workers have a modified ovipositor called a stinger, with which they defend the hive.
-Unlike those of bees of any other genus and of the queens of their own species, the stinger of worker western honey bees is barbed.
-Contrary to popular belief, a bee does not always die soon after stinging; this misconception is based on the fact that a bee will usually die after stinging a human or other mammal.
+Unlike those of bees of any other genus and of the queens of their species, the stinger of worker western honey bees is barbed.
+Contrary to popular belief, a bee does not always die soon after stinging; this misconception is based on the fact that a bee will usually die after stinging a human or other mammals.
 The stinger and its venom sac, with musculature and a ganglion allowing them to continue delivering venom after they are detached, are designed to pull free of the body when they lodge.
 This apparatus (including barbs on the stinger) is thought to have evolved in response to predation by vertebrates, since the barbs do not function (and the stinger apparatus does not detach) unless the stinger is embedded in elastic material.
 The barbs do not always "catch", so a bee may occasionally pull its stinger free and fly off unharmed (or sting again).

 Although the average lifespan of a queen in most subspecies is three to five years, reports from the German honey bee subspecies (A. m. mellifera) previously used for beekeeping indicate that a queen can live up to eight years.
-Because a queen's store of sperm is depleted near the end of her life, she begins laying more unfertilized eggs; for this reason, beekeepers often replace queens every year or two.
+Because a queen's store of sperm is depleted near the end of her life, she begins laying more unfertilised eggs; for this reason, beekeepers often replace queens every year or two.

 The lifespan of workers varies considerably over the year in regions with long winters.
 Workers born in spring and summer work hard, and live only a few weeks, but those born in autumn remain inside for several months as the colony clusters.
 On average during the year, about 1% of a colony's worker bees die naturally per day.
 Except for the queen, all of a colony's workers are replaced about every four months.